mattdistefano/accessibility-training/readme.md

 ### Forms

 With few exceptions, all form fields should have visible labels.
 Placeholder text may also be used, but should not be used in lieu of a label.
+(1.1.1, 3.3.2)

-### Context changes and time limits
+### Context changes

+Avoid introducing context changes (navigation to a new page, tab, or window, or a shift in focus within the page) in unexpected places.
+For example, navigating to a new page in response to a button or link click is expected, but doing so when a link or button is merely focused is not expected and would produce a very confusing experience for many users.
+Interacting with a form control *may* produce a context change, but only if the user has been advised of it in advance.
+For example, a phone number input consisting of three separate fields may auto-advance to the next field when the current field is completed, but instructions advising of this behavior should be included in the page before the form fields.
+(3.2.1, 3.2.2)

+### Time limits and confirmation

 TODO